 2) Eating an organism contaminated with man made poisons, like pesticides, herbicides, and fungicides or harmful natural poisons or microbes.

 3) Having an allergic reaction to an otherwise perfectly edible organism.

 Some steps to avoid these dangers are:

-1) Always cook all invertebrates before consuming, and cook anything that was collected from water.
+1) Always cook all animals including insects and bivalves before consuming, and cook anything that was collected from water.

 Poisonous Plants, Animals, And Fungus